cDreyer00/unity-builder/README.md

 # Setup and run
 1. donwload this project and place it anywhere in the machine to be the server

 2. install npm dependencies

         `npm install`

-3.
+3. open the "template.env" file and edit the values accoding to it descriptions, then remove the "template" from the file name setting just as ".env"

+4.